khazaei/vision-hist/README.md

 ```

 The SGD optimizer mentioned above didn't train.
 I used an AdamW optimizer which scales the gradient by the RMS value
 before the update.
-Using this optimizer and the hyperparameters I was able to get a 99.9% accuracy on the training data,
+Using this optimizer and the hyperparameters, I was able to achieve a 99.9% accuracy on the training
-and a 65% accuracy on the test data.
+data and a 65% accuracy on the test data.

 ```
 Epoch: 90 	Step: 13270 	Loss: 0.0057 	Acc: 100.0 %